 These are the major criteria that gives us answer, how to improve emotional intelligence in the workplace.

 Why Emotional Intelligence matters

+There are huge benefits of emotional intelligence in the workplace.
 Personality and emotions are linked up with each of us.
 You can’t control always how something makes you feel.
-Because, it depends of different factors.
+Because it depends on different factors.
 Emotional intelligence is one of the major examples.

 However, emotionally intelligent people can control how they react.
 They can learn to read and influence other people’s emotions and reactions.
-It is a two ways benefit.
+It is a two-way benefit.

 Building and maintaining relationships is important for organizations.
-Because, it impacts of culture and employee engagement.
+Because it impacts culture and employee engagement.

-Interactions among employees play a big role for organizational development.
+Interactions among employees play a big role in organizational development.
 And, helping employees develop this skill has big payoffs.
-As a result, employers invest lot of attention, time and money for this improvement.
+As a result, employers invest a lot of attention, time, and money for this improvement.

-The way we dominate our emotions are our victory.
+The way we dominate our emotions is our victory.